Online Introductory Chemistry

 * Successful practice with assignments and exercises.
 You should study the material and concepts so you can completely answer any homework exercise without notes.

-* Good reading comprehension skills; but reading alone will not work.
+* Reading alone will not work.

 * Ability to use a calculator with scientific notation